Renewable energy in Spain: Development

 In the early 2000s, the growth of wind power contributed to an increase in Spain's renewable electricity production.
 By 2021, wind and solar energy made up 23% and 8% of total electricity generation, respectively.
 The installation of photovoltaic (PV) plants beginning in 2007 played a key role in this increase, doubling the renewables' share in Spain's electricity mix from 20% in 2008 to 40% in 2013.
 After this period of growth, the share of renewables in Spain's electricity generation leveled off, reaching 37% by 2019, and 47% by 2021.

 Spain's renewable energy sector has undergone significant shifts, initially driven by the 1997 Special Regime and Royal Decree 661/2007, which promoted considerable growth in wind and solar PV installations through favorable conditions and feed-in tariffs.
 However, the dynamics of the sector shifted following legislative reforms in 2012, marked by the enactment of Law 24/2013 and Royal Decree 413/2014.
 These reforms introduced a new financial framework for the electricity market, modifying compensation mechanisms for renewable sources, which led to a deceleration in new developments.
 Consequently, the rapid increase in renewable capacity, notably in wind energy, from 2.2 GW in 2000 to 23.0 GW in 2013, slowed, with only a slight rise to 23.4 GW by 2018.
 Solar PV installations experienced a similar trend.

-In 2015 solar power suddenly demonstrated a possible way through the impasse.
-The continued fall in prices for solar systems and Spain's abundant sunshine led to prices for solar power reaching grid price parity.
-Suddenly there was the potential for sustained and spontaneous growth in solar installations in Spain as households and producers could produce power more economically.
-However, the Spanish government introduced what has been dubbed the world's first "sun tax" on solar installations making them economically less viable as well as draconian fines (up to 60 million Euros) for anyone not complying with the tax.